EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Related Work

-\textbf{3D Gaussian Splatting.} 3D Gaussian Splatting\cite{kerbl3Dgaussians} uses anisotropic 3D Gaussians to model a 3D scene, renowned for its fast speed and high quality in the field of radiance field rendering.
-The explicit physical characteristics of 3D Gaussians and the splat-based rasterization employed during rendering have also motivated rapid advancements in research fields such as scene editing\cite{guedon2024gaussian, palandra2024gsedit, silva2024contrastive}, dynamic scenarios\cite{Lu_2024_CVPR, gao2024gaussianflow, xiao2024bridging}, and SLAM\cite{yugay2023gaussian, yan2024gs, deng2024compact, li2025sgs}.
-GaussianFormer\cite{huang2025gaussianformer} pioneers the application of 3D Gaussians in outdoor 3D semantic occupancy prediction, updating Gaussians through comprehensive features extracted from multi-view images.
-These Gaussians are ultimately converted into local 3D occupancy prediction through an elaborately designed Gaussian-to-voxel splatting module.
-Compared to conventional voxel-based methods, using 3D Gaussian representation constitutes a more flexible approach.
-In this paper, we will leverage this significant attribute to accomplish embodied occupancy prediction in indoor scenarios.
+\textbf{3D Gaussian Splatting.} 3D Gaussian Splatting~\cite{kerbl3Dgaussians} uses 3D Gaussians to model a 3D scene and benefits from fast speed and high quality in the field of neural rendering.
+The physical characteristics of 3D Gaussians and the splat-based rasterization also motivated rapid advancements in research fields such as scene editing~\cite{guedon2024gaussian, palandra2024gsedit, silva2024contrastive, liu2024infusion}, dynamic scenarios~\cite{sun20243dgstream, Lu_2024_CVPR, gao2024gaussianflow, xiao2024bridging, yang20244d}, and SLAM~\cite{yugay2023gaussian, yan2024gs, deng2024compact, li2025sgs}.
+GaussianFormer~\cite{huang2025gaussianformer} pioneers the application of 3D Gaussians in outdoor 3D occupancy prediction and uses features from multi-view images to update 3D Gaussians, which can be converted into 3D occupancy prediction through a Gaussian-to-voxel splatting module.
+However, it is still unclear how to employ 3D Gaussians for online global indoor scene understanding from local observations.
+We achieve this by designing a Gaussian memory mechanism and progressively updating it with structure-aware interaction.